Talysh National Movement: Goals

-Problems
+Talysh issues

-According to the UNPO website, like many other minorities in Azerbaijan, the inhabitants of Talysh are subjected to aggressive attempts at assimilation - the Talysh language has no formal education, and reading and speaking this language is not welcomed by the authorities.
-Instead, Talysh are encouraged to use Azeri or Persian in official situations.
-Thus, the number of young people studying in the Talysh language is decreasing, as this language is currently classified by UNESCO as "vulnerable".
-This poses a serious threat to the cultural integrity of the Talysh, and therefore one of the key goals of the TNM is greater linguistic freedom.
+According to the UNPO website, like many other minorities in Azerbaijan, the Talysh people are subject to aggressive assimilation attempts.
+There is no formal education in the Talysh language, and reading and speaking it is discouraged by the authorities.
+Instead, the Talysh are encouraged to use Azerbaijani or Persian in formal circumstances.
+Consequently, the number of young people studying in Talysh is declining, as the language is currently classified as "vulnerable" by UNESCO.

-Active Talysh figures who claimed the rights of the Talysh people, who were conducting human rights work, or who had a point of view not conforming to the official authorities were persecuted, for example, the deaths in prison of the scientist Novruzali Mammadov and Fahraddin Abbaszadeh, the prison sentence of journalist Hilal Mammadov, the oppression of Atakhan Abilov and the arrest of Elvin Isaev.
+Talysh activists who spoke out about the rights of the Talysh people, carried out humanitarian work, or held views contrary to the official authorities subjected to persecution.
+For example, the murders of the scientist Novruzali Mammadov and Fakhraddin Aboszoda in prison, the prison sentence of journalist Hilal Mammadov, the persecution of Atakhan Abilov and the arrest of Elvin Isaev.

-The leaders of the Talysh national movement are convinced that the current authorities of Azerbaijan continue the course for the complete assimilation of the Talysh on the principle "no people - no problem".
+The leaders of the Talysh National Movement are convinced that the current Azerbaijani authorities are continuing a policy of completely assimilating the Talysh people.